MileHacker Logo

 • Cochabamba: Approximately 8-10 hours.
 Sucre: 12-14 hours.

-• Samaipata: Approximately 3-4 hours (smaller local buses).
+• Samaipata: Approximately 3-4 hours (small local buses).

 Self-Driving & Rentals

 An International Driving Permit (IDP) with your national driver's license is needed.
-Road quality changes widely.
+The state of the roads changes widely.

 Driving Info